mauntrelio/Winman-AK/README.md

 Well, they can, but there is drawback, at least on mobile devices.

 What I wanted to do is to avoid annoying users by showing a notification about a specific date if they already visited the page for that date.
 Thanks to the caching mechanism of a Service Worker it's easy to detect it.
-However, when you receive a push you MUST show a notification (by calling `self.registration.showNotification` in the Service Worker), otherwise, due to the default current policy implemented in Chrome ([Ensure Push API is used for Notifications](https://docs.google.com/document/d/13VxFdLJbMwxHrvnpDm8RXnU41W2ZlcP0mdWWe9zXQT8)) the browser will show a not so nice default notification (Website has been updated in the background).
+However, when you receive a push (handling the `push` event in the Service Worker) you MUST show a notification (by calling `self.registration.showNotification`), otherwise, due to the default current policy implemented in Chrome ([Ensure Push API is used for Notifications](https://docs.google.com/document/d/13VxFdLJbMwxHrvnpDm8RXnU41W2ZlcP0mdWWe9zXQT8)) the browser will show an ugly default notification (Website has been updated in the background).
 This problem does not seem to affect Chromium.

-So a way to detect if a user already visited the URL you want to notify him about (and avoid sending unneeded notifications) has to be performed server side, but that is of course more complicated so I was not implementing it so far.
+So a way to detect if a user already visited the URL you want to notify him about (and avoid sending unneeded notifications) has to be performed server side, but that is of course a little bit more complicated so I was not implementing it so far because I had not enough time.

 ## SVG icons instead of font icons

 At the beginning I used FontAwesome to display the few icons of the website.
-But after some interesting reading ([Making the Switch Away from Icon Fonts to SVG](https://www.sarasoueidan.com/blog/icon-fonts-to-svg/)), I decided to switch to SVG icons, which was an excellent choice, especially in terms of less data to be downloaded.
+But after some interesting reading ([Making the Switch Away from Icon Fonts to SVG](https://www.sarasoueidan.com/blog/icon-fonts-to-svg/)), I decided to switch to SVG icons, which was an excellent choice, especially because of a lot less data to be downloaded to render the website.

 ## NeDB

-To store data on the server, just by following the examples describe in the [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/), I used [NeDB](https://github.com/louischatriot/nedb), so I discovered a wonderful piece of software, that is to MongoDB what SQLite is to MySQL.
+To store data on the server, just by following the examples describe in the [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/), I used [NeDB](https://github.com/louischatriot/nedb), so I discovered a wonderful piece of software, that is to MongoDB what SQLite is to MySQL (or other relational SQL databases).
+Basically it is a Javascript database on file which implements a subset of the MongoDB APIs.

 ## SSL

-To host the site in https (needed for Service Worker to register) I used [Let's Encrypt](https://letsencrypt.org/), that since January 2018 also offers wildcard SSL certificates (at no cost!) and extremely easy to create and install (especially if you have SSH root access to your server).
+In order to host the site in https (needed for a Service Worker to register) I used [Let's Encrypt](https://letsencrypt.org/), that since January 2018 also offers wildcard SSL certificates (at no cost!) and makes extremely easy to create and install SSL certificates thanks to the EFF automation tool [EFF Certbot](https://certbot.eff.org/) (however you need to have SSH access to your server in order to use the automation tool).

 ## Deployment in production

-Something better to be written here...
+Something more to be written here...

 - Apache
 - Phusion Passenger

 # Notes about this repository

-The contents of the folders `public/media` (which contains the videos and the pictures of the calendar) are not published in the github repository.
+The contents of the folders `public/media` (which contains the videos and the pictures of the calendar) are not published in this github repository.

 **Spoiler**: the configuration file in `config/default.json` will disclose the content of the future calendar days.
 However my children are still too young to check it out from Github :smile:️.